Learning graphons from data: Random walks, transfer operators, and spectral clustering: Graphons and random walks

-and can be viewed as a \textbf{Markov chain} defined on the continuous state-space $ [0, 1] $.
-A detailed description of Markov chains defined on state-spaces $ \mathcal{X} \subset \R^d $ can be found in \cite{Stachurski22}.
-In order to sample from the distribution $ p\big(x^{(k)}, \,\cdot\,\big) $, we can, for instance, use rejection sampling or, if the cumulative distribution function is known, inverse transform sampling, see, e.g., \cite{Bishop06} for an overview of sampling methods.
+This induces a non-deterministic discrete-time dynamical system of the form $x^{(k+1)} = \Theta\big(x^{(k)}\big)$ and can be viewed as a \textbf{Markov chain} defined on the continuous state-space $ [0, 1] $.
+In order to sample from the distribution $ p\big(x^{(k)}, \,\cdot\,\big) $, we can, for instance, use rejection sampling or inverse transform sampling, see, e.g., \cite{Bishop06} for an overview of sampling methods.